 Fair play, I thought.
 The truth is that it was way more complicated than that.
 My dad had worked with that company before in the past.
 And he also knew others who worked with them.
 Apparently, they were a “supplier hopper.”

 You have that type of client in every single industry.
 The other day I was talking to our accountant about those same types of people.
 He mentioned they recently had fired a client because they behaved like assholes.
 The client they fired had a pretty bad reputation too.
 They have had numerous accountants in the past.

 So it’s not uncommon for people to turn down business deals, jobs, or money, just because they don’t want to work with the other party.

 But I must be honest, it took me years to get used to the idea that you can fire clients, bosses, friends, or anyone who’s an asshole.

 My goal is to be kind, but also be firm.
 I wasn’t always like this.
 In the past, I was way too tolerant.
 But I’ve learned that you don’t have to be that way to assholes.

 Recently, a lady tried to buy one of my online courses.
-By now, I’ve hundreds of online courses to people from all over the world.
+By now, I’ve hundreds of online courses for people from all over the world.
 And I take it very seriously.
 Everything is taken care of and I only use the best and safest services to host my courses.